-Students with a professionally evaluated permanent disabilities may be eligible to hold their award(s) with reduced course load requirements if they have enrolled with the Student Life Office (see "Equity of Access for students with Disabilities" on page 46).
+Students with a permanent disabilities may be eligible to hold their award(s) with reduced course load requirements if they have enrolled with the Student Life Office and have proof of their disability listed as permanent by a third party medical professional (see "Equity of Access for students with Disabilities" on page 47).
 Once approval is granted, students may reduce their course load to 3 credits less than the required credit course load (for example, if a scholarship requires 12 credits per term, these students would be eligible to still accept their award while taking 9 credits per term).